 Height of a fence is an important factor, along with the choice of material, color, and post design.
 Plus, you’ll probably want a gate, depending on how much the fence encloses the yard, or other segment of your property.

-The average cost has a very wide range, from $3.50 to $10.00 per linear foot installed.
+The average cost has a very wide range, from $3.50 to $10.50 per linear foot of mid-range fencing installed.
 That said, high-end fencing can cost over $20.00 per liner foot.
 While that isn’t exactly helpful, it does help to understand which materials are more expensive.

 The average lot size in the U.S. is 17,590 sq. ft. or about .4 acres.
 This is according to the 2010 Census information.